MartinHuangR/Automatic-Threshold-Selection/README.md

-# Automatic Threshold Selection
+# Data-Adaptive Automatic Threshold Calibration for Stability Selection

-This repository contains code to reproduce results as given in the paper "Data-Adaptive and Automatic Stable Threshold Calibration for Stability Selection in Penalised Regression".
+This repository contains code to reproduce results as given in the paper "Data-Adaptive Automatic Threshold Calibration for Stability Selection".

 ## Simulations
 We provide the four reproducible simulation results in "Artificial-Simulations.R", "Riboflavin-Simulations.R", "Proteomics-Simulation.R", and FDR-Simulations.R.
 Note that running all four scripts will take at least 48 hours.
 Therefore we also provide the .Rdata files, which can be found in the "RData" folder.